h5py/h5py/docs/high/dataset.rst

 caution, as the underlying HDF5 mechanisms may have different performance than you expect.

-For any axis, you can provide an explicit list of points you want; for a dataset with shape (10, 10)::
+For any axis, you can provide one or more explicit lists of points you want; for a dataset with shape (10, 10)::

     >>> dset.shape